natanr123/tikal-agents-nodejs-assigment/README.md

 For simplicity I do not decrease the mission count on mission delete (or update mission) but it should work the same way

-It is also possible to create a counties table and track the number of isolated agents but I have preferred to use join
+It is also possible to create a counties table and track the number of isolated agents but I have preferred to use join It is also possible to keep track of the most isolated county so we will not need to sort each time

 Cheat sheet for sequelize for later use:
 ```